 It takes a village

 Decades ago we would have been surrounded by other mums, we would have seen them raising their children, seen what worked and what didn’t.
 When it was our turn to raise our children we would have a village to offer support.
 Now we have no village, just the internet.

 With this in mind I chatted to some friends and we came up with a couple of parenting tips and tricks that you might not have thought of if you are new to the game.
 As I am sure you can tell, while there maybe some tips and tricks that are useful, the most useful tool for parenting is our sense of humour so we threw a little silliness in with our suggestions.

 These are in no particular order:

-8 Don’t have a spray tan while breastfeeding.
-My 12 week old baby ended up with a 5 o'clock shadow goatee and moustache as a result of feeding after I had a tan done before my bothers wedding.
+8. Don’t have a spray tan while breastfeeding.
+My 12 week old baby ended up with a 5 o’clock shadow goatee and moustache as a result of feeding after I had a tan done before my brothers wedding.
 Tricky to explain 😊 If you do have a spray tan done and accidentally dye your child, Sorbelene cream is pretty good at removing spray tan!

 Do you have some amazing tips that you would like to share with us?
 We would love to hear from you.
 Send through your tip via our FaceBook page (while you are there why not like and share it with your friends!)

 This was a light hearted look at parenting, but often parenting can be overwhelming.
 If you are feeling isolated or you are struggling with this role of parent (and like me you can’t find anyone who is willing to accept your resignation from adulthood!) then our counselling service may be of help.
 Remember you are not alone!